WordnDesign, for photo restoration, recolouring, retouching, repairing and reprinting

 restored photo of Aramoana leaving Welington Ferry Terminal in 1980s

 This client, a lover of trains and rail ferries, brought me a large (A2) faded print of the Aramoana - New Zealand's first roll-on/roll-off vessel - leaving the Wellington Ferry terminal about 50 years ago.
 To do a good restoration you often have to do research, eg., the livery colours had faded away - and what was the colour and shape of the Kiwi Rail icon on the funnel? - After a good refresh it came up well.
-The horizon wasn't level but he was happy to leave it that way.
+The horizon wasn't level but he wanted to leave it that way.
+Straightening would have clipped several cms off the lower left.

 100-year old badly creased and torn photo before restoration